mattgallagher/CwlSignal/README.md

 > !!! swift package show-dependencies failed

 as errors in the build log.

-Make certain to clean the build folder and remove the Package.pins file from the CwlSignal directory, as described above.
+In this case, try deleting the "Package.pins" file in the root directory of CwlSignal.
+If this doesn't help, try cleaning the build folder.
+(Hold "Option" key while selecting "Product" &rarr; "Clean Build Folder..." from the Xcode menubar).

 If you want to download dependencies manually (instead of using this behind-the-scenes use of the Swift package manager), you should delete the "FetchDependencies" target and replace the "CwlUtils" targets with alternatives that build the dependencies in accordance with your manual download.